What do I need to do to become a Registered Dietitian Nutritionist (RDN)?

 What is unique about the Seventh-day Adventist heritage?

-Loma Linda University is owned and operated by the Seventh-day Adventist Church and has a deep commitment to respecting the rich diversity of its student body.
-It views respect and sensitivity for all people, regardless of their culture and ethnicity, as a part of true Christianity.
-We recognize that students come from many different faiths.
-This University has a tradition of religious liberty, and it highly respects students' religious values that differ from ours.
-We look upon the various perspectives of each spiritually committed student as enriching to our campus and educational environment.
+Loma Linda University is a Seventh-day Adventist institution with a deep commitment to respecting the rich diversity of its student body.
+It views respect, sensitivity, and inclusivity for all people as part of true Christianity.
+We recognize that students come from many different backgrounds.
+This University has a tradition of religious liberty, and highly respects students' religious values that differ from ours.
+We look upon the various perspectives of each spiritually- committed student as enriching to our campus and educational environment.

 Two distinctive features of the Seventh-day Adventist Church, which are part of the Loma Linda experience, become evident to first-time students.
 The first is the concept of Sabbath rest, which reminds us of God as Creator.
-Adventists realize this in part by celebrating Saturday as the Sabbath from sundown Friday to sundown Saturday.
-During these hours you will find that University offices, laboratories, libraries, study halls, and recreation facilities are closed to give time for physical and spiritual renewal and worship.
+Seventh-day Adventists realize this in part by celebrating Saturday as the Sabbath from sundown Friday to sundown Saturday.
+During these hours, you will find university facilities are closed to give time for rest, renewal, and worship.
 A second distinctive feature worth noting is an emphasis on health and wholeness.
-As a student you will be able to exercise in our recreation and wellness center, a health and fitness complex which received a national award for excellence in utility and design.
-The cafeterias on campus feature well-prepared vegetarian meals.
+As a student, you will be able to exercise in our recreation and wellness center.
+This is an award-winning health and fitness complex.
+The cafeterias on campus feature vegetarian meals.
 You should also note that the University holds that a drug, alcohol, and tobacco-free lifestyle is essential for achieving the goal of "wholeness."
 This means that all students agree to refrain from the use of tobacco, alcohol, and other "recreational" drugs while enrolled at the University.

 Do I have to take religion classes at Loma Linda University?

 Students in the bachelor’s degree program take 8 units of religion.
-These courses include a historical class "Adventist Heritage of Religion and Health," an ethics class, "Christian Ethics in Health Care," and an elective course, perhaps in the area of relationships such as marriage and family.
 Classes in religion are part of the core curriculum in each of the University's schools and programs.
-All students who choose to attend Loma Linda University make a commitment to conduct their lives in a manner that reflects their sense of responsibility for the honor and integrity of the University and themselves as members of its community.
-Religion courses required for the MS curricula are listed int he program brochure.
+All students commit to a sense of responsibility for the honor and integrity of the university.
+Religion courses are also part of the MS curricula.

-Will I need to attend chapel as a student of Loma Linda University?
+Will I need to attend chapel as a student at Loma Linda University?

 Weekly chapels represent a critical dimension of the educational experience at Loma Linda University.
-By devoting one hour each week to a chapel program, the University is emphasizing the value it places on spiritual development, corporate worship, and community.
-In addition, the chapel programs provide a variety of opportunities for the entire University community to benefit from teaching that integrates faith and learning and to confront current issues and the implementation of faith in secular life.
+Chapel emphasizes the value LLU places on spiritual development, corporate worship, and community.
+Chapel provides opportunities to benefit from integrated teaching, confront current issues, and implement faith in personal life.